 Paddywagon Tours to the Cliffs of Moher

 On the way to the cliffs, the Paddywagon tour stopped at a few other locations, such as the Kinvara Fishing Village (famed for traditional boats called “Galway Hookers”).
 I wasn’t impressed with this place much.
 Maybe it was because there was hardly anything going on for the 30 minutes we stopped there, but I could have done without it.
 Had there been more time, there may have been things to do, I’m just not sure.

 Another stop on the Paddywagon Tour was a Benedictine Abbey, this place was really gorgeous.
 No one lives here anymore, it’s just ruins now but still incredible.
 It’s surrounded by hills and greenery as far as the eye can see.
-Next stop was the Baby Cliffs or the “mini cliffs”, not as incredible as the full-size cliffs, but still a nice stop along the way.
+The next stop was the Baby Cliffs or the “mini cliffs,” not as incredible as the full-size cliffs, but still a nice stop along the way.
 The photo of me below is at the Baby Cliffs.
 There was a stop off for lunch then onto the Cliffs of Moher.

 The Paddywagon Tour Cliffs of Moher

-The Cliffs of Moher are really pretty and were well worth the long trip.
+The Cliffs of Moher are stunning and were well worth the long trip.
 If you’re lucky you’ll get a day like I did that was really clear.
 I had heard that it can get pretty gloomy out there and you can’t see too much when it does, so check the weather before you go.
 Also, wear good shoes, you’ll be doing a fair amount of walking.
 They run for about 14 kilometers (about 8.7 miles).
 At the southern end, they reach a height of 120 meters (390 ft) above the Atlantic Ocean.
 Their maximum height of 214 meters (702 ft) is just north of O’Brien’s Towmeters a round stone tower near the midpoint of the cliffs where the tour lets off.

 A note about the Cliffs of Moher, don’t lean on the electric fence to move out of the way for people coming along the narrow passage, you will get shocked!
 So much for being nice!